 The Legal Resource Center on Violence Against Women (LRC) improves legal representation for domestic violence survivors.
 Specifically, the LRC obtains legal representation for domestic violence survivors in interstate custody cases, and provides technical assistance to domestic violence victim advocates and attorneys in such cases.

-Legal help for abused youth
+Dating abuse and legal help for abused youth

 LoveIsRespect.org engages, educates and empowers young people to prevent and end abusive relationships.
 As part of its services, Love Is Respect offers legal help for youth surrounding the following issues: calling the police; documenting abuse; restraining orders; LGBTQ relationships and the law; help for undocumented immigrants.